 Steven “BigBeat” Orr, Senior Vice President at Benzinga and a trader with 27+ years of experience, has shared the set of rules he follows to find success in the market.
-These rules great whether you’re a new trader or have been in the game for a while.
+These rules are great whether you’re a new trader or have been in the game for a while.
 These rules provide a base for traders who are trying to improve their current trading strategies, or develop a new one.

 1. Read the book One Up On Wall Street By Peter Lynch

 One Up On Wall Street provides a look into Peter Lynch’s background and what he’s done to be successful.
 Lynch worked his way to the top at Fidelity.
 There, he became a powerful and successful trader.
-Through his years of working in the market, Lynch gives insight into trends, things he has learned, and what to stay away from.
+Throughout his years of working in the market, Lynch gives insight into trends, things he has learned, and what to stay away from.
 Whether you’re a seasoned trader or new to the game, this book is a must read.

 2. Trade What You Know

 This rule means that you should trade what you understand and are familiar with.
 If you have a background or know a lot about a certain subject, trading those stocks will often lead to higher success because of the knowledge you hold.
 Although learning about new markets and stock is exciting, doing research and fully understanding the subject of interest will allow you to make the most knowledgeable trades and investments.
 Some markets are extremely unpredictable and take a new level of understanding so trading what you know, especially starting out will allow you to leverage the market.

 Winning and losing is part of the game.
 Being prepared and staying on top of the news will help you make the most educated moves.
 Losing on a trade is not the end of the world.
 There are always more opportunities to win as long as you put in the work to set yourself up for success.
 Doing research and staying up-to-date with markets around the world will allow you to make the most informed trades at any given time.
 If your thesis doesn’t play it like you intended, move on and try again the next day.
 Don’t let loses deter you from making trades.